Douglas County waking to storm damage

 Ray said she also received a few reports of downed tree limbs blocking streets in Villa Grove to the north.

-To the north of Villa Grove in Pesotum, Champaign County EMA Director John Dwyer was told of a tree limb that blocked one lane of U.S. 45 and a tree limb on Main Street in Sidney but he was not aware of much other significant damage.
+Her counterpart in Champaign County, John Dwyer, said he got a report of a tree limb that blocked one lane of U.S. 45 in Pesotum and another on Main Street in Sidney, but he was not aware of much other significant damage.

 After being off the air since February 2020, the service for Champaign and Piatt counties was restored about three weeks ago after new NOAA equipment was installed on WCIA-TV’s tower in Seymour.